ga-wdi-boston/rails-model-validations/README.md

 -   **`foreign_key: true` / `references: {foreign_key: true}`**

-      A referential constraint,
+      Set the FOREIGN KEY constraint in SQL.
-       requiring that a row in a "child" table have a matching identifier in the "parent" table.
+      As you may recall, this requires that a foreign key match an existing id in the table being referenced.

       _As with the uniqueness constraint,_
        _this doesn't prevent null values in the referring column,_